Skip to content

 OTP documentation is included directly in the OpenTripPlanner repository.
 This allows version control to be applied to documentation as well as program source code.
 All pull requests that change how OTP is used or configured should include changes to the documentation alongside code modifications.

-The documentation files are in Markdown format and are in the /docs directory under the root of the project.
+The documentation files are in Markdown format and are in the /doc/user directory under the root of the project.
 On every push to the dev-2.x branch the documentation will be rebuilt and deployed as static pages to our subdomain of Github Pages.
 MkDocs is a Python program and should run on any major platform.
 See http://www.mkdocs.org/ for information on how to install it and how to generate a live local preview of the documentation while you're writing it.

 In short:

-$ pip install -r docs/requirements.txt
+$ pip install -r doc/user/requirements.txt

 $ mkdocs serve